fephil/metalsmith-metadata-directory/README.md

 ## CLI Usage

 Install the plugin using npm, and simply specify the directory you want to use, along with a globbing pattern.
+Only JSON is currently supported.

 ```json
 {